 About Us

 The National Scout and Guide Concert Band was re-started in 2016 after a long gap and had an initial membership of 35.
-It increased to 62 in 2019 members and continues to go from strength to strength with over 80 members on the 2022 course.
-The NSGCB is made up of members of Scouting and Girlguiding aged between 12 and 25 who are proficient to grade 4 or above in at least one wind, brass or percussion instrument.
+It increased to 62 in 2019 members and continues to go from strength to strength with 70 members on the 2023 course.
+Now in its 9th year the NSGCB is made up of members of Scouting and Girlguiding aged between 12 and 25 who are proficient to grade 4 or above in at least one wind, brass or percussion instrument.
 They meet once a year for an intense week of music making alongside Scouting and Girlguiding activities, culminating in two concerts at prestigious venues in the Birmingham area.

 Rehearsals